Allegheny-Computer-Science-300-S2021/lab01-hadenwIV/writing/reflection.md

 ## Date: 1 March 2021

-## Name: Add Your Name Here
+## Name: William Haden

 ## Lab01, Instructions

 In this practical assignment, you are to add your responses to the questions in blue of the lab.
 Your reflection should be about a page and contain clear and meaningful language.
 Please use markdown language to format your reflection piece.

 Please write below this line to address the above-mentioned points.
-Replace the word, `TODO` with your response.
+Replace the word,  with your response.

 ### First Tool
+ `SIFT`

  1. What kind of research is this method or tool used for?
  `TODO`